 There are many scenarios when you might want to add some extra friction onto a rappel.
 Here's four easy ways.

 Use this Crafty Rope Trick (CRT) to move your knot past any crack or crevice near the rap anchor that might snag your knot.
-But please practice it at home before use in the wild!
+Practice it at home before use in the wild!

 Rappelling with a group , especially with newer climbers, can take a L O N G time.
 Here’s a Crafty Rope Trick (CRT) to cut that time almost in half.

 Rappelling on ropes with two different diameters can cause the rope ends to be uneven, which could be a problem if you have a full length rappel.
 Here’s two ways to fix this.

 It's best practice to run your rappel through some sort of metal connection to the anchor.
 There’s three common options for this; learn the pros and cons of each one.